Sabangau National Park

-Sabangau National Park (sometimes spelled Sebangau) is a national park in Central Kalimantan, a province of Indonesia in Kalimantan, the Indonesian part of the island of Borneo established in 2004.
+Sabangau National Park (Taman Nasional Sabangau) is a national park in Central Kalimantan, a province of Indonesia in Kalimantan, the Indonesian part of the island of Borneo established in 2004.
 Between 1980 and 1995 the site was a massive logging concessions area.
 After 1995, the park became a site for illegal logging, which resulted in up to 85 percent of the 568,700-hectare total park area being destroyed.
 By 2012, less than 1 percent of the park's total area has been reforested and at the current rate, it will take several centuries to restore it to its pre-logged state.

 Geography

 The national park is centered on Sabangau River, a blackwater river.
 It flows through the Kelompok Hutan Kahayan or Sabangau peat swamp forest (5,300 km^{2}), between the Katingan and Kahayan rivers.
 The peat swamp forest is a dual ecosystem, with diverse tropical trees standing on a 10m - 12m layer of peat - partly decayed and waterlogged plant material - which in turn covers relatively infertile soil.